 - 1. Background and Significance - 1.1.
 Social Condition: Links the problem with the social condition - 1.2.
 Relevance for Social Work: Links the problem or issue to the profession of social work - 1.3.
 Problems due to gap in knowledge: Identifies a gap in current knowledge base at specific variable level, and discusses the problems that social workers encounter in providing the effective services due to the gap in knowledge. - 2.
 Specific Objectives: Discusses specific questions it attempts to answer or specific hypotheses it attempts to test in order to fill the knowledge gap.
-These objectives or questions must be at specific variable level.

-- 3. Methods of the study: This section must cover: - 3.1.
+These objectives or questions must be at specific variable level. - 3.
+Methods of the study: This section must cover: - 3.1.
 The list of major variables under investigation - 3.2.
 Measurement procedures for each variable - 3.3.
-Sampling procedures - 3.4.
-Data collection procedures - 3.5.
-Data analysis procedure - 3.6.
+Population that you plan to study - 3.4.
+Sampling procedures - 3.5.
+Data collection procedures - 3.6.
+Data analysis procedure - 3.7.
 Research design - 4.
 Limitations: (Include the possibilities of threats of internal validity, among other things) - 5.
 Implications: Discuss how the knowledge gained from this research, i.e. the generalizations or the broad understanding stated in conclusion could be used to improve micro or macro social work practices, social welfare policy, future research and social work education.